 - Pass a security investigation

-- Have three years of progressively responsible work experience, or a Bachelor's degree, or a combination of post-secondary education and work experience that totals three years.
+- Three years of work experience, a Bachelor's degree, or a blend of education and experience totaling three years

 - Pass the FAA air traffic pre-employment tests